HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 * **public class AdsProperties**:
   * **public enum AdsMode**: Types of the advertisement library.
+  * **public struct ImaConfig**: Config for IMA ads mode.
   * **public struct DaiConfig**: Config for DAI ads mode.
   * **public struct MediaTailorConfig**: Config for MediaTailor ads mode.

 * **public enum AdsMode**: Types of the advertisement library.
     * **DAI**
     * **MEDIA_TAILOR**
+    * **IMA**
     * **NONE**

+ * **public struct ImaConfig**: Config for DAI ads mode.
+    * **public string adTagUri**: Advertisement URL that is going to be played.
+VAST, VPAID, VMAP are supported.
+If the IMA ad mode is used this parameter is mandatory.
+    * **public bool enableVpaid**: Enables the usage of VPAID.
+The ads mode must be IMA.
+    * **public string pageUrl**: Adds a parameter to the ad request to keep track of the domain that sent the request.
+For targeting purposes.
+The ad mode must be IMA.

  * **public struct DaiConfig**: Config for DAI ads mode.
     * **public string assetKey**: For live streams.
 This is used to determine which stream should be played.
     * **public string contentSrcId**: For VoD (on-demand) streams.
 Unique identifier for the publisher content, from a CMS.
     * **public string videoId**: For VoD (on-demand) streams.
 Identifier for the video content source.

  * **public struct MediaTailorConfig**: Config for MediaTailor ads mode.
     * **public string baseUrl**: Base URL for video and ads.
     * **public string manifestUrl**: Video URL to be attached to the baseURL.
     * **public string adsParams**: Contains 'Params: string' this is the ad URL to be attached to the baseURL.

 ## Functions
 The following functions are provided by **HISPlayerManager**.
 They are not public so it’s necessary to create a custom script that inherits from **HISPlayerManager**.